Horsemanship Programs

 Horse Lessons

-Little Rascals Class (ages 3-6) is offered Saturdays 8:00am-8:30am, and 10:30am-11:00am, Tuesdays 12:30pm-1:00pm, and Fridays 12:30-1:00pm This is a parent/child class designed to assist your child to become an enthusiastic, caring and comfortable partner with a horse.
+Little Rascals Classes (ages 3-6) are offered Saturday 8:00am-8:30am and 10:30am-11:00am, Monday 12:00pm-12:30pm, and Friday 12:00pm-12:30pm.
+This is a parent/child class designed to assist your child to become an enthusiastic, caring and comfortable partner with a horse.
 You will assist your child in grooming and leading their pony ride to help foster and maintain a strong bond of trust between you both and the horse. $30 per lesson, pricing packages available.

 Intermediate Lesson is offered Saturdays from 11:00-12:15, Wednesdays at 4:00 and Fridays at 4:00.

-In order to take the intermediate/advance class you or your student must be evaluated by an instructor.
+In order to take the intermediate/advanced class you or your student must be evaluated by an instructor.
 Please call the office at (919)968-8581 to schedule an evaluation.

 Cancellations must be made at least 24 hours in advance.
 Lessons are not cancelled due to rain.
 Lessons may end early or be cancelled due to other severe weather; no make-up lessons given if more than 60% of the lesson time has been completed.